X-Cite® Light Guides

-Note: Liquid light guides universally are exposed to ultra-violet light which causes slow degradation in transmission properties.
+Liquid light guides universally are exposed to ultra-violet light which causes slow degradation in transmission properties.
 It is always a good idea to check your light guide if you notice a lower signal than normal (provided you have appropriate control slides).
-For more details on this and other helpful tips, see the X-Cite Maintenance Guide.
+For more details on this and other helpful tips, download the X-Cite Maintenance Guide below.

 |Light guide allows for remote location of unit||Saves bench space, isolates microscope from electrical noise and mechanical vibration|

 |Liquid filled light guide||No heat transferred to microscope|